Jennifer got out and waited on her side for Jonathan join her.

 “No. Not really.
 I’ve narrowed it down some, but I haven’t settled on anything yet.”

 “East coast or west coast?
 Have you gotten that far?”

 “Haven’t decided on that either.”
-She slid the bottle Teddy brought to the table over to her side to check the label.
+She slid over to her side the bottle Teddy brought to the table and checked the label.
 “I understand you two are good at pulling things off, but how’d you come by this?
 You’re both underage.”

 He gave her a look she quickly interpreted and made her laugh.
 “Oh, okay.
 My fault.
 I should have known.
 Gotta give him credit, though, the boy does have class.
 This label is kind of classy for people our age.”